pgtipping/Synthalyst/memory-bank/progress.md

   - Updated Posts API tests to use the standardized pattern
   - Documented the pattern in .cursorrules
   - Added examples for handling relationships and API route params
+  - Verified that other API tests don't use Prisma and don't need updates
   - Location: `nextjs-app/src/app/api/categories/categories.test.ts`, `nextjs-app/src/app/api/posts/posts.test.ts`

 - ✅ Implemented mock Prisma client for Categories API tests